-In simplest terms, Henrico County will retain ownership of Belmont Golf Course and enter a 20-year lease with First Tee, which will operate and manage the golf course.
+What are the basics of the partnership?In simplest terms, Henrico County will retain ownership of Belmont Golf Course and enter a 20-year lease with First Tee, which will operate and manage the golf course.
 It’s worth noting that the partnership with Henrico County is very similar to the partnerships First Tee started with Chesterfield County in 2000 and the City of Richmond in 2003.

-First Tee has agreed to pay Henrico County $3.25 million over the 20-year lease.
+What are the terms of the lease?First Tee has agreed to pay Henrico County $3.25 million over the 20-year lease.
 This is in addition to the $750,000 Henrico County plans to invest into course renovations.
 In all, The First Tee will invest more than $4 million to transform the golf course.

 How is The First Tee paying for this?[caption id="attachment_3969" align="alignright" width="376"] The Elson Redmond Memorial Driving Range - Renovated in 2017 by The First Tee.[/caption] First Tee has a committed group of donors who are making this investment possible.

-A couple of years ago, Henrico County debated what to do with Belmont Golf Course, which had lost money each year since 2000.
+How did The First Tee get involved in this project?A couple of years ago, Henrico County debated what to do with Belmont Golf Course, which had lost money each year since 2000.
 About a year ago, when it looked like the county had eliminated non-golf development opportunities, First Tee began considering what it might be able to do with Belmont Golf Course.
 Earlier this year, Henrico County issued a request for proposals (RFP) to keep golf at the center of Belmont.
 First Tee submitted a proposal and presented its vision for Belmont.
 In December, Henrico County announced a partnership with First Tee, which beat out four other groups for the right to operate Belmont.

-Belmont Golf Course has lost money each year since 2000, and the county sought ideas on what to do with the property for a couple years to limit the taxpayer dollars that went into maintaining the course.
+Why is Henrico County doing this?Belmont Golf Course has lost money each year since 2000, and the county sought ideas on what to do with the property for a couple years to limit the taxpayer dollars that went into maintaining the course.
 It was looking for a partner that was willing to take over the management of the golf operation, and we are thrilled to be the county’s partner.

-This is an incredible opportunity for us to do what we’ve done in Chesterfield County and in the City of Richmond.
+Why is The First Tee doing this?This is an incredible opportunity for us to do what we’ve done in Chesterfield County and in the City of Richmond.
 It’s a perfect fit for us to carry out our vision of strengthening the character of our community.
 We already work with 44 schools and more than 23,000 students in Henrico County through our First Tee School Program, and this partnership enables us to drastically grow our footprint in reaching more youth in the Richmond area.

-First Tee will transform the historic, yet underperforming, golf course into a community- focused, inclusive and affordable public golf facility for all ages and skill levels.
+What are The First Tee’s plans for Belmont Golf Course?First Tee will transform the historic, yet underperforming, golf course into a community- focused, inclusive and affordable public golf facility for all ages and skill levels.
 First Tee plans the following property renovations:

 - Conversion of the 18-hole course to a 12-hole championship course that preserves key A.W.
 Tillinghast/Donald Ross features, improves bunkers, turf and greens and introduces innovative and forward-thinking design from Love Golf Design